dougeby/IntuneDocs/intune/certficates-pfx-configure.md

    For more information, see [Certutil tasks for managing certificates](https://technet.microsoft.com/library/cc772898.aspx#BKMK_ret_sign).

-## Configure certificate templates on the certification authority
+## Configure certificate templates on the CA

 1. Sign in to your Enterprise CA with an account that has administrative privileges.
 2. Open the **Certification Authority** console, right-click **Certificate Templates**, and select **Manage**.